kostis-codefresh/multi-service-argo-rollouts-example/README.md

 APP_VERSION=1.4 PORT=9000 BACKEND_HOST=localhost go run .
 ```

-You can now acces the backend at `http://localhost:9000`
+You can now access the backend at `http://localhost:9000`

 ## Run both of them at the same time